cds-snc/gcds-docs/src/en/components/breadcrumbs/design.md

 ### Write specific parent page link text

 - Make link text clear and specific to help a person decide if they should leave the current page.
 Spell out where a person will go or what they'll find when they select a link.
-- Keep parent link text short (ideally under 20 characters) and distinctive so a person can scan the links in the breadcrumbs and find what they're looking for.
+- Keep parent link text short (ideally under 20 characters) and distinctive.
+This helps people scan the links in the breadcrumbs and find what they're looking for.
 - Shorten parent page link text to improve readability and reduce space.
 Where possible, reflect the title of the page in the breadcrumb without including the full page name.

 ### Place breadcrumbs before the main element